vishwa58/linear_stage/README.md

 4. A folder should have been downloaded to the Pi named “linear-stage-master”(if it is a zip file, unzip the folder first)
 5. Move this folder into the Documents folder (This will be the working directory.
 More advanced users can use the working directory of their choosing.)
 6. Navigate to the working directory

-   A. If you do not know what a working directory is, type the following commands (assuming you saved the folder in documents)
+    If you do not know what a working directory is, type the following commands (assuming you saved the folder in documents)

 ```
 cd ~